 A business coach, that is.
 They can teach you how to be on your business, not in it.
 This can be a difficult transition for even the most savvy of business owners.
 You know that feeling you get when everything gets overwhelming, it seems like you’re sinking under the weight of all your daily responsibilities but in the end you feel like you’re just spinning your wheels?

 That can be a big rut to get out of on your own.
-If you’re tired of working IN your business and are ready to start working ON your business, book a free 30-minute consultation.
+If you’re tired of working IN your business and are ready to start working ON your business, call Infix for a free 30-minute consultation.
 We can provide the guidance you need to finally feel in control again.
 And while we don’t guarantee it won’t sometimes be lonely and stressful at the top (after all, you didn’t get into this line of work ‘cause it was easy, did you?), we can guarantee you’ll learn a more efficient way of operating your business.